pslobo/rpms/README.md

 While this is a personal repo for tools I need and targeted at the CPU architectures I own, PRs are welcome for additional tools and architectures.

-The corresponding [Copr repository](https://copr.fedorainfracloud.org/coprs/plobo/tools/).
-Enable with `dnf copr enable plobo/tools`.
+Enable the corresponding [Copr repository](https://copr.fedorainfracloud.org/coprs/plobo/tools/) with `dnf copr enable plobo/tools`.

 ## Included packages